Short-length SSVEP data extension by a novel generative adversarial networks based framework: Introduction

-Although UD approaches commonly exhibit better performance than UI algorithms, they are heavily dependent on the amount of collected user-sepcific calibration data.
-Actually, collecting user calibration data is a time-consuming and laborious process, and prolonged experiments would cause user's fatigue, leading to the decreased quality of induced SSVEP signals.
-Hence, how to develop a high-performance frequency recognition algorithm that needs only a little calibration data or calibration-free has become a hot research topic in recent years \cite{yuan2015ttCCA, chiang2021LST, wong2020stCCA, wong2021tlCCA, yan2022CSSFT}.
-Benefit from the rapid development of deep learning (DL) in the past decade, there has been an increased interest in applying DL algorithms to detect SSVEPs for BCI researchers.
-In view of powerful feature representation capacity and flexibility, the DL-based methods hold promise for reducing the gap between UD approaches and UI approaches.
-For instance, Waytowich et al. employed a compact convolutional neural network (Compact-CNN) entitled EEGNet to conduct inter-subject classification, which yielded about 80\% accuracy in a 12-class SSVEP dataset without any user calibration data \cite{waytowich2018EEGNet}.
-Ravi et al. utilized fast Fourier transform (FFT) to design a complex spectrum CNN (C-CNN) which could be trained on both UD and UI schemes, achieving about 92.5\% (UD), 81.6\% (UI) and 92.3\% (UD), 81.6\% (UI) accuracy on a 12-class and a 7-class SSVEP dataset, respectively \cite{ravi2020CCNN}.
-Guney et al. proposed a two-stage training strategy and a deep neural network (DNN) to improve performance of intra-subject classification \cite{guney2021tsDNN}.
-The proposed framework was evaluated on Benchmark SSVEP dataset that contains 40 stimulus targets, and has obtained approximately 95\% recognition accuracy.
-Pan et al. developed an efficient CNN-LSTM (Long short-term memory) network with spectral normalization and label smoothing technologies, termed as SSVEPNet, for SSVEP classification under the small sample size and short-time window scenarios \cite{pan2022SSVEPNet}.
-SSVEPNet was verified on a 4-class and a 12-class SSVEP dataset, yielding about 88.5\% identification accuracy when a few trials of each stimulus are available.
-Chen et al. introduced a Transformer-based deep neural network model named SSVEPformer for enhancing the performance of zero-calibration SSVEP-BCI \cite{chen2022SSVEPformer}.
-The experimental results have shown that SSVEPformer could achieve high accuracy of about 84\% and 80\% on a 12-class and Benchmark SSVEP dataset.
+Benefit from the rapid development of deep learning (DL) in the past decade, there has been an increased interest in applying DL algorithms to detect SSVEPs \cite{Pan2023Survey}.
+In view of powerful feature representation capacity and flexibility, the DL-based methods hold promise for reducing the dependency of user calibration data.
+A significant advantage of DL methods is that they can extract common features and connections between similar data from massive amounts of data.
+Therefore, a feasible route is transferring the knowledge of existing subject database to the classifier of unseen subject.
+For instance, Waytowich et al. employed a compact convolutional neural network (Compact-CNN) entitled EEGNet to process raw time domain data and conduct inter-subject classification, which yielded about 80\% accuracy in a 12-class SSVEP dataset without any user calibration data \cite{waytowich2018EEGNet}.
+Ravi et al. utilized fast Fourier transform (FFT) to convert raw time domain data into frequency domain data and design a complex spectrum CNN (C-CNN) which could be trained on user-independent scheme, achieving about 81.6\% accuracy on a 12-class and a 7-class SSVEP dataset, respectively \cite{ravi2020CCNN}.
+Chen et al. introduced a Transformer-based deep neural network model named SSVEPformer for enhancing the performance of zero-calibration SSVEP-BCI \cite{chen2023SSVEPformer}.
+The experimental results have shown that SSVEPformer could achieve high accuracy of about 84\% and 80\% on a 12-class and 40-class SSVEP dataset.
+Although the inter-subject classification conducted in these studies that do not require the usage of target subject calibration data, the performance still has large room for improvement compared to the intra-subject classification.
+Considering that another prominent characteristic of DL methods is that they can handle complex multivariate problems by learning a large number of neuron parameters to fit any nonlinear function and combine regularization techniques to reduce the demand for training data.
+Our previous study proposed an efficient CNN-LSTM (Long short-term memory) network with spectral normalization and label smoothing technologies, termed as SSVEPNet, for intra-subject classification under the small sample size and short-time window scenarios \cite{pan2022SSVEPNet}.
+SSVEPNet was verified on a 4-class and a 12-class SSVEP dataset, yielding about 88.0\% accuracy when a few trials of each stimulus available.